Please read text!

 Like the standard Passiflora foetida , it is a native to the USA, Mexico, Central America including Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama, the Caribbean and South America countries of French Guiana, Guyana, Surinam, Venezuela, Brazil, Bolivia, Colombia, Ecuador, Peru, Argentina, Chile, Paraguay and Uruguay, but unlike the other one, this red form is very rarely available.

-The other red type is a small fast growing vine that fruits in around six months for us here.
+The other red type was a small fast growing vine that fruited in around six months for us here.
 Its leaf is slightly thinner and longer, its fruit has a thinner shell, and the taste is more melon like that the other one.
 It is an annual vine and will need to be replanted yearly.
 If it gets cold its foliage turns a lovely maroon purple, especially the new growth.
 It is not as hardy as the other one and it will need a water every now and then.

 These are not the more strongly scented orange or yellow fruited ones that is in most of the online weed data, and though easy to grow, they are nowhere near as weedy.